ShikaRAZR/Powershell-Interface-yt-dlp/README.md

   - Playlists
 - Convert files

-## How To Use
+## How To Setup
 - Place MediaTools.ps1 into a folder
-- make a new "Downloads" folder in the same directory
+- make a new folder in the same directory - .\Downloads\
+- make a new folder in the Downlaods directory - .\Downloads\NewFileFormat\
 - Install exes and place into the same directory
   - https://www.gyan.dev/ffmpeg/builds/ (ffmpeg-git-essentials.7z)
     - ffmpeg.exe